-Rhythmbox (Figure 7.6) is a music player similar to iTunes for the Gnome desktop.
+Rhythmbox (Figure 9.7) is a audio player similar to iTunes for the Gnome desktop.
 It includes an iTunes-style layout, search box, playlist management, podcast handling, and iPod integration.

-The application is started from the Applications menu and Sound sub menu, choosing the Rythmbox Music Player item.
+The application is started from the Applications menu and Sound sub menu, choosing the Rythmbox Audio Player item.